 Afro-Tiki forces us to confront some hard truths, but it’s ultimately optimistic and celebratory.
 “We can do both, we can still honor this past and talk about it and celebrate, where we’re at and where we’re going,” Tiglao says.
 “And see the good, even when things aren’t so great.”

-For Tanám’s upcoming New Year’s Eve meal, Coleman is presenting a play on the Chinese American pupu platter, reenvisioned as the FuFu platter: From Us, For Us.
-It’ll feature short ribs glazed with pineapple and Chinese hawthorn berry fruit, headcheese squares with cornbread crisps, and a coconut sticky rice stuffed duck breast, and much more.
-“It’s not going to be anything you’ve seen before, but it’s all going to be so familiar,” Coleman promises.
+For Tanám’s New Year’s Eve meal, Coleman presented a play on the Chinese American pupu platter, reenvisioned as the FuFu platter: From Us, For Us.
+It featured short ribs glazed with pineapple and Chinese hawthorn berry fruit, headcheese squares with cornbread crisps, and a coconut sticky rice stuffed duck breast, and much more.
+“It’s not going to be anything you’ve seen before, but it’s all going to be so familiar,” Coleman promised.
 “We just want you to have a party.”

 And that’s exactly what tiki’s aim has been all along: It has always been a multicultural, multifaceted, tropical state of mind that takes us away from what might be troubling us.
 A mini vacation, so to speak.

-And in a year like this one, as we look ahead to a brighter 2021, it’s clear we could all use one — without forgetting just how far we’ve come, and where we need to go, too.
+And in a year like 2020, as we look ahead to a brighter 2021, it’s clear we could all use one — without forgetting just how far we’ve come, and where we need to go, too.

 - Black Joy, Our Greatest Form of Activism